Packing for a ski trip skier with arms up looking at the mountains

 What to pack for a ski trip can seem like an impossible task.
 What to wear skiing is so bulky and your bag fills with just a few items.
 You certainly don’t want to forget something or opt to leave important gear at home.
 Because let’s face it.
 Skiing requires you to be comfortable and anything less will have you racing toward the lodge.

 Your only remaining option will be to purchase overpriced gear on the mountain or squander an entire trip.
-Whether you’re skiing in the Swiss Alps, Canada’s Mont Tremblant, or a mountain close to home you need to be warm and comfortable in your gear.
+Whether you’re skiing in the Swiss Alps, Canada’s Mont Tremblant, or a ski resort close to home you need to be warm and comfortable in your gear.

 I’m a light and practical traveler who has worked and reworked how to get the most out of my bag’s space and the gear I bring.
 So, I focus on only the ski essentials and I thought it would be helpful to share my travel-tested ski trip packing list with you, as well!